-Under the Small Business Administration ("SBA"), the Company has applied for the PPP program.
-These loans are forgiven if used for payroll, payroll benefits including health insurance, and rent and utilities which is limited based on 25% of the loan, all of which is paid within 8 weeks of the approval of the loans.
-At the time of this filing, we have been approved for \$590,300 in loans through SEER and our subsidiaries, and \$503,400 has been funded.
+Under the Small Business Administration ("SBA"), the Company has applied for the PPP program, draw #2.
+During the first quarter of fiscal year 2021, we have been received \$130,100 in loans for draw #2 through SEER and our subsidiaries.
 At the time of this filing, we do not anticipate having unqualified expenses which would not be forgiven.
 If we do have a portion of these loans not being forgiven, the unqualified portion is to be repaid over 2 years, accruing interest at 1% per annum.